LandRegistry/local-land-charges/migration/benefits.md

         <h4 class='heading-small'>Service delivery</h4>
         <p>LLC data can be shared across different LA departments to help deliver services more effectively.
 For example, highways departments would have access to all highway enforcement entries or encroachments that exist and manage these more efficiently as part of their network management.</p>
         <h4 class='heading-small'>Data verification</h4>
-        <p>Free access to spatial data will allow staff to self-serve when answering queries, reducing the number of requests for information between departments.
-Quick and easy access to LLC data encourages wider use within LAs and increases its visibility among teams.
-This creates opportunities for new and streamlined ways of working that could produce unexpected resource and/or cost savings.
-Disparate departments within each LA can use this newly cleansed data to ensure each dataset is as accurate as possible and could provide the option to enhance by providing spatial extents.</p>
+        <p>Free access to spatial data will allow staff to self-serve when answering queries, reducing the number of requests for information between departments.</p>
+        <p>Quick and easy access to LLC data encourages wider use within LAs and increases its visibility among teams.
+This creates opportunities for new and streamlined ways of working that could produce unexpected resource and/or cost savings.</p>
+        <p>Disparate departments within each LA can use this newly cleansed data to ensure each dataset is as accurate as possible and could provide the option to enhance by providing spatial extents.</p>
         <h4 class='heading-small'>API</h4>
-        <p>HMLR and Nationwide have developed an API for lenders that assesses LLC data at the first instance of a lending application that unlocks additional benefits and provides greater certainty to lenders for lending on properties affected by certain charge types.
-This work underpins the LLC business case and the HMLR spending review submissions which details a net present value return to the economy of £3 billion over a 20-year appraisal period.</p>
+        <p>HMLR and Nationwide have developed an API for lenders that assesses LLC data at the first instance of a lending application that unlocks additional benefits and provides greater certainty to lenders for lending on properties affected by certain charge types.</p>
+        <p>This work underpins the LLC business case and the HMLR spending review submissions which details a net present value return to the economy of £3 billion over a 20-year appraisal period.</p>
       </li>
       <li class='numbered-item'>
         <h3 class='heading-medium' id='resilient'>A resilient service accessible remotely to improve business continuity</h3>